Best Key Finder of 2020

 During our ease of use assessment, we assess the difficulty of operating each model.
-The scope of this metric includes each device's integration with its app, how difficult it can be to set up, and what types of settings and modes each finder comes programmed with.
+This metric's scope includes each device's integration with its app, how difficult it can be to set up, and what types of settings and modes each finder has programmed.

 There are two primary types of key finder technology — RF and Bluetooth.
-RF (radio frequency) models are simpler, and they either require an included remote to find a tracker tag or they are able to alert each other within a certain range.
+RF (radio frequency) models are simpler.
+They either require an included remote to find a tracker tag or alert each other within a certain range.
 Bluetooth is also a form of radio frequency.
-However, it is designed to use a more specific frequency and can also integrate with smartphones, desktop computers, and tablets.
+However, it is designed to use a more specific frequency and can integrate with smartphones, desktop computers, and tablets.

 The setup process for these devices is very different from model to model.
 RF types barely have a setup at all.
-The KeyRinger kit just takes a second to pair the devices with the simple touch of a button.
-Bluetooth models require the user to pair the device with a phone or tablet.
+The KeyRinger kit takes just a second to pair the devices with the simple touch of a button.
+Bluetooth models require the user to pair the device with a tablet or a phone.
 Some manufacturers such as Innway make this easier by including a QR code on the packaging that links to the app, but for most of these types, you'll be manually searching for the app in The App Store or Google Play.

 Within the category of Bluetooth-based finders, we found a lot of differences between the apps.
-Some brands, such as Cube have a near-perfect user interface that encompasses all capacities from connecting multiple devices, disconnect notifications, and even a fantastic desktop computer app that can sound the alert on their models without even using a phone.
+Some brands, such as Cube, have a near-perfect user interface that encompasses all capacities from connecting multiple devices, disconnect notifications, and even a fantastic desktop computer app that can alert their models without even using a phone.

 Tile offers many of the same features, except that you're going to need to pay for a monthly subscription for a few of them — namely the disconnect notice.
-However, when you go with a Tile product you become a member of the largest community of people that own key finders in the world.
-The main takeaway from that fact is that if you drop your keys you're going to have a greater chance of locating them on a map by using Tile than using one of their competitors.
+However, when you go with a Tile product, you become a member of the largest community of people that own key finders in the world.
+The main takeaway from that fact is that if you drop your keys, you will have a greater chance of locating them on a map by using Tile than using one of their competitors.

-A lot of these devices can also be used as a remote control for the shutter on your smartphone camera.
-In our review, the models that include this function are the Cubes, the Nutale, the Kimfly and the Chipolo.
+Many of these devices can also be used as a remote control for the shutter on your smartphone camera.
+In our review, the models that include this function are the Nutale, the Kimfly, the Cube, and the Chipolo.
 We found this to be a fun and innovative way to take selfies or photos in general.

-If you're looking for a model with maximum functionality including integration with virtual assistants such as Siri or Alexa, you're going to want a Bluetooth enabled version.
-If you want to be able to view your keys on a map, alert your keys with your phone, or be notified when you get separated from your keys, check out the models designed by Tile, Cube, and Chipolo.
+If you're looking for a model with maximum functionality, including integration with virtual assistants such as Siri or Alexa, you will want a Bluetooth enabled version.
+If you want to view your keys on a map, alert your keys with your phone, or be notified when you get separated from your keys, check out the models designed by Cube, Tile, and Chipolo.

 If the physical attributes of your next device are important to you, we have you covered.
-We measured the dimensions of each model with a digital caliper, then weighed each one with a laboratory-grade scale.
+We measured each model's dimensions with a digital caliper, then weighed each one with a laboratory-grade scale.
 We also consider each device's waterproof rating, if any.

-To measure the range of each device we used a measuring wheel to mark off the furthest distance each model could stay connected to its home base, whether that base was a smartphone, a remote, or the sister model.
+To measure the range of each device, we used a measuring wheel to mark off the furthest distance each model could stay connected to its home base, whether that base was a remote, a smartphone, or the sister model.

 The Bluetooth key versions proved to be supreme following this assessment.
-The Innway Tag and the Nutale Nut3 both put incredible results on the leaderboard, both finishing around 400 feet.
-We were also impressed with the Tile Mate and the Cube Pro which were each able to stay connected to the smartphone for more than 365 feet.
+The Nutale Nut3 and the Innway Tag both put incredible results on the leaderboard, finishing around 400 feet.
+We were also impressed with the Cube Pro and the Tile Mate, which could stay connected to the smartphone for over 365 feet.

-In the RF department, we were impressed with all of the models that we tested — the Esky Key Finder kit along with the KeyRinger packages both showed ranges of more than 250 feet.
+In the RF department, we were impressed with all of the models that we tested — the Esky Key Finder kit and the KeyRinger packages both showed ranges of more than 250 feet.

-Lastly, we measured the volume of each model using a sound pressure level meter.
+Lastly, we measured the volume of each model with a sound pressure level meter.
 We cranked up each model to its highest output and took readings from 24 inches away.

 There is no way around it — the KeyRinger is ridiculously loud.
 If the volume is a deciding factor for you, definitely check this model out — we measured 106 decibels of noise coming from this tracker at 2 feet away.
 If you want decent volume but also want Bluetooth options such as a multitude of tones or the use of a virtual assistant, check out the Chipolo One.
 This device emits an impressive 82.3 decibels but also comes with many features that we would consider to be luxurious.

-It is our job to make sure that our readers can rest assured knowing that we've taken the confusion and frustration out of shopping for items such as key finders.
-We hope that, after reading our intensive review, that you will be able to make well-informed purchasing decisions in regard to this product from here on out.
+It is our job to make sure that our readers can rest assured that we've taken the confusion and frustration out of shopping for items such as key finders.
+We hope, after reading our intensive review, that you will be able to make well-informed purchasing decisions in regard to this product from here on out.

 — Ross Patton